barryrowlingson/osgeoatlas/README.md

 osgeoatlas
 ==========

-Creating a cartographic atlas for OSGeo
+Creating a cartographic atlas for OSGeo.

+The purpose of this book is to show how beautiful cartography, insightful visualisation, and stunning design can be produced with the help of open-source tools.

 Submissions